 Poorly planned communication, on the other hand, will foster resistance and result in a lack of motivation from employees.
 The main problem with implementing changes lies in managers’ inability to communicate with employees and foster their engagement.

 In fact, they’re simply hiding from technology.
-Many organizations tend to rely on written communications – and that goes against the typically human need for dialogue.
+Many organizations tend to rely on written communications – and that goes against the typical human need for dialogue.

 How can you effectuate communication of change and open up an engaging conversation with employees?